changeworld/azure-docs.ja-jp/articles/mobile-engagement/mobile-engagement-dotnet-rest-service-api.md

         static String Collection = "<Your App Collection Name>";

         // Application Resource Name - make sure you are using the one as specified in the dashboard of the
         // Azure portal.
 (This is NOT the App Name) static String AppName = "WesmcRestTest-windows";

         // New campaign id returned from creating the new campaign and used to activate and push the campaign
         // a set of devices.
         static String NewCampaignID = null;

         // This list will hold the device Ids we choose to push the campaign to. static List<String> deviceList = new List<String>();

-6. 次の 2 つのメソッドを `Program` クラスに追加します。これらは、REST API を実行して、コンソールに応答を表示するために使用されます。
+6. Add the following two methods to the `Program` class.
+These will be used to execute REST APIs and display responses to the console.

         private static async Task<HttpWebResponse> ExecuteREST(string httpMethod, string uri, string authToken, WebHeaderCollection headers = null, string body = null, string contentType = "application/json")
         {